-If the indicator does not go out or if the engine does not start, take the snowmobile to an authorized Arctic Cat Snowmobile dealer.
+If the indicator remains on or if the engine does not start, take the snowmobile to an authorized Arctic Cat Snowmobile dealer.
 If not under warranty, this service is at the discretion and expense of the snowmobile owner.

 D. Low Fuel Indicator